ganbarodigital/ts-lib-value-objects/README.md

 * Value objects perform worse than refined types.
 * Value objects take up more RAM at runtime than refined types.
+* TypeScript v3.7.x (the latest at the time of writing) doesn't correctly support JavaScript's object-to-primitive auto-conversion mechanisms.
+If you're wrapping a `number`, you might prefer doing that as a _refined type_.

 ## Refined Types